-TMJ, short for temporomandibular joint, is the joint responsible for opening and closing your jaws.
-We all have a left TMJ and right TMJ which work together to allow us to move our jaws.
-Unfortunately, trauma or wear-and-tear can damage our temporomandibular joints.
-TMJ problems can lead to migraine headaches, jaw stiffness and head and neck pain.
-People who grind their teeth or those who are missing multiple teeth, are particularly susceptible to TMJ problems.
+TMJ is short for temporomandibular joint.
+This is the only joint found in the skull region that is responsible for opening and closing your mouth.
+We have a left and a right TMJ joint.
+They work together to control your jaw movement.
+Trauma and wear and tear may damage the temporomandibular joints.
+TMJ disorders are sometimes responsible for migraine headaches, jaw stiffness, and other head and neck-related pain.
+People who grind their teeth aggressively and those with multiple missing teeth are particularly susceptible to developing TMJ disorders.

 A TMJ assessment is an important part of any comprehensive dental examination.
 Early diagnosis of TMJ disorders allows for comprehensive and effective treatment.
 Here's what a typical TMJ exam entails:

 Evaluating your Head & Neck

 Your dentist starts your TMJ assessment by asking a few general questions.
 The questions focus on whether you're experiencing frequent headaches or suffer from facial pain and discomfort.
 Afterward, your dentist will perform a head and neck exam to evaluate the TMJ status.

 Your dentist will examine the right and left TMJ joints.
 They will look for signs of stiffness, tenderness, and other signs of TMJ disorder.

 Alterations in Jaw Movement